warisali2/warisali.ml/content/posts/dev-career-paths.md

 training opportunities.
 This learning by doing approach is fine and can give you more options in terms of your job search because you can get a job in virtually any industries.
 Data science is a foundational topic like mathematics.

-Regardless of your discipline, you need it, which also means that data science is only meaningful when it's put into a context to solve problems in a specific domain.
+But Data Science is only meaningful when it's put into a context to solve problems in a specific domain.
 Therefore domain knowledge is critical for data science to keep its relevance.
 If you are a data scientist working in the cybersecurity industry, gaining expertise in networking or firewalls is highly beneficial because it gives you more insights when you're trying to do your job as a data scientist.